bruderstein/PythonScript/docs/source/scintilla.rst

    page into account.
 Maximum value returned is the last position in the document.

    See Scintilla documentation for `SCI_POSITIONAFTER <http://www.scintilla.org/ScintillaDoc.html#SCI_POSITIONAFTER>`_

+.. method:: Editor.positionRelative(pos, relative) -> int

+   Given a valid document position, return a position that differs in a number of characters.
+Returned value is always between 0 and last position in document.

+   See Scintilla documentation for `SCI_POSITIONRELATIVE <http://www.scintilla.org/ScintillaDoc.html#SCI_POSITIONRELATIVE>`_

 .. method:: Editor.copyRange(start, end)